 - CFR has longstanding funding policies in place to ensure its intellectual independence and integrity.
 Donors may not direct the outcome of any research or event, and those who fund chairs are not involved in the selection of scholars to fill those posts.
 CFR does not accept funding from corporations for individual research projects.
 Additionally CFR has strict conflict-of-interest policies in place for its directors, officers, and scholars.

-- CFR does not accept funding from foreign governments.
+- CFR does not accept funding from foreign governments, nor does it accept grants or membership from entities that are majority-owned or controlled by foreign governments.
 The organization also does not accept money from the U.S. government except to cover some of the costs of up to six visiting fellows each year who are employees of the U.S. government and spend an academic year at CFR’s New York office.

 - Foreign Affairs magazine accepts advertising and sponsorship from corporations and governments.
 All advertising and sponsorship is clearly identified; advertisers and sponsors have no influence over editorial decisions or articles appearing in the magazine.
 Foreign Affairs is also editorially independent from CFR.